 One salient example is during the Tulsa Race Massacre of 1921.
-On May 31, 1921, in Tulsa, Oklahoma, a mob of over 1,000 White Tulsans descended on a jailhouse to lynch a young Black boy who was unfoundedly accused by a White-owned newspaper of harassing a young White girl in an elevator (Parrish, 1923; Tulsa Historical Society & Museum, 2024).
-In response, a group of Black Tulsans, including Black WWI veterans took up arms and traveled to the jailhouse to protect the young Black boy.
+On May 31, 1921, in Tulsa, Oklahoma, a mob of over 1000 White Tulsans descended on a jailhouse to lynch a young Black boy who was unfoundedly accused by a White-owned newspaper of harassing a young White girl in an elevator (Parrish, 1923; Tulsa Historical Society & Museum, 2024).
+In response, a group of Black Tulsans, including Black WWI veterans, took up arms and traveled to the jailhouse to protect the young Black boy.
 These Black Tulsans lived in the racially segregated but economically prosperous and self-sustaining Greenwood District.
 And these Black Tulsans owned guns.
 This Black collective resistance to White collective aggression interfused with lingering White Tulsan resentment at the economic success of these Black Tulsans, sparked what is now known as the Tulsa Race Massacre of 1921.
-White citizens with the support of local and state institutions (i.e., public officials providing firearms and ammunition to White looters, Oklahoma National Guard mass arresting Black Greenwood residents; Tulsa Historical Society & Museum, 2024) murdered at least 300 Black Tulsans while looting the Greenwood Districts' businesses and homes before burning and bombing it, resulting in the displacement of thousands of Black Tulsan residents with no meaningful compensation for their losses (Boxley II, T., & E. W. Coasts, Inc, 1996; Crowe & Lewis, 2021; Parrish, 1923).
-However, what is lesser known is that the Black armed citizens successfully held back the encroaching White mob overnight, delaying the burning of Black businesses and homes in the district, and allowing thousands of Black residents to flee the more immediate danger (Parrish, 1923; Crowe & Lewis, 2021).
-While not fully providing an ability to stop the onslaught of White citizen violence, particularly when it was backed by structural power (e.g., local/state government), guns provided an actual source of collective safety and group power among Black Americans, rooted in an increased sense of ingroup solidarity and ability to resist White intergroup and structural violence.
+White citizens with the support of local and state institutions (i.e., public officials providing firearms and ammunition to White looters, Oklahoma National Guard mass arresting Black Greenwood residents; Tulsa Historical Society & Museum, 2024) murdered at least 300 Black Tulsans while looting the Greenwood Districts' businesses and homes before burning and bombing it actions that resulted in the displacement of thousands of Black Tulsan residents with no meaningful compensation for their losses (Boxley II, T., & E. W. Coasts, Inc, 1996; Crowe & Lewis, 2021; Parrish, 1923).
+However, lesser known is that the armed Black Tulsans held back the encroaching White mob overnight, delaying the burning of Black businesses and homes in the district while allowing thousands of Black residents to flee the more immediate danger (Crowe & Lewis, 2021; Parrish, 1923).
+While not fully providing an ability to stop the onslaught of White citizen violence, particularly when it was backed by structural power (e.g., local/state government), guns provided an actual source of collective safety and power among Black Americans, rooted in an increased sense of in-group solidarity and ability to resist White intergroup and structural violence.

-Along with stories of Black armed resistance, research supports that Black access to firearms played a significant role in reducing lynchings, which were violent acts carried out to end Black life and disempower Black Americans through political intimidation (Dawson, 2013; see also Henderson et al., 2021).
+Along with stories of Black armed resistance, research supports that Black access to firearms played a significant role in reducing lynchings, which were violent acts carried out to end Black life and disempower Black Americans through political intimidation (Equal Justice, 2017).
 Between WWI and WWII, Black Americans' access to guns directly related to the number of lynchings in the Jim Crow South.
-Looking at the state-level data between 1913 and 1950, Makowsky and Warren (2022) find that in years and states with lower levels of Black gun access, there are greater numbers of reported lynchings of Black people.
-Overall, Black gun access in this period declined steadily due to race-based disarmament policies (e.g., state handgun bans) and differential enforcement of these laws by police (Makowsky & Warren, 2022).
-Yet, even amidst race-based disarmament strategies and the continued threat of state-sponsored and White vigilante terrorism, Black access to firearms served as an actual deterrence against White intergroup violence (Makowsky & Warren, 2022).
-Accordingly, throughout the fight for Civil Rights and the end of Jim Crow segregation and terrorism, Black individuals and Black organizations (e.g., Deacons for Defense and Truth)-including those organizations committed to non-violence (e.g., Student Non-violence Coordinating Committee)-perceived and utilized firearms as a source of safety and collective power to resist oppression and pursue equality (Cobb Jr., 2014).
+Looking at statelevel data between 1913 and 1950, Makowsky and Warren (2023) find that in years and states with lower levels of Black gun access, there are greater numbers of reported lynchings of Black people.
+Overall, Black gun access in this period declined steadily due to race-based disarmament policies (e.g., state handgun bans) and differential enforcement of these laws by police (Makowsky & Warren, 2023).
+Yet, even amidst race-based disarmament strategies and the continued threat of state-sponsored and White vigilante terrorism, Black access to firearms served as an actual deterrence against White intergroup violence (Makowsky & Warren, 2023).
+Accordingly, throughout the fight for Civil Rights and the end of Jim Crow segregation and terrorism, Black individuals and Black organizations (e.g., Deacons for Defense and Truth)including those organizations explicitly committed to non-violence (e.g., Student Nonviolence Coordinating Committee)-perceived and utilized firearms as a source of safety and collective power to resist oppression and pursue equality (Cobb Jr., 2014).

-Legacy of group power concerns in firearm policy and behavior in the post-Civil Rights era
+Legacy of Collective Power Concerns in Firearm Policy and Behavior in the Post-Civil Rights Era